CuboServer/rphost/README.md

 # Cuboserver Resourcepack Host

 ### ⚠️ IMPORTANT ⚠️
-If you have any plans on using our resource, please, reade the [LICENSE.md](LICENSE.md) file first!
+If you have any plans on using our resources, please, reade the [LICENSE.md](LICENSE.md) file first!